hack-different/apple-knowledge/README.md

 Hack Different - Apple Knowledge is a product of the entire community and belongs to the community.
 It is facilitated by the volunteer work of the Hack Different moderation team.

-Portions of data and knowledge come from <https://theiphonewiki.org>, <https://libimobiledevice.org>, and
+Portions of data and knowledge come from [TheiPhoneWiki](https://theiphonewiki.org), [libimobiledevice's website](https://libimobiledevice.org), and
-<https://checkra.in>, as well as the individuals who brought you those projects.
-(And many more!)
+[checkra1n's website](https://checkra.in), as well as the individuals who brought you those projects (and many more!)

 Special mention to Jonathan Levin and Amit Singh for taking the time to publish books on these topics.